takuya0206/ai_running_coach/README.md

    ```
    *Note: This will launch a browser to log in to Garmin Connect.
 If it fails, try setting `HEADLESS=false` in `.env`.*

 2. **Chat with Coach**: Open the chat panel in your IDE.
-Add `data/activities.csv`, `coach-diary.md`, and any other relevant files to the chat context, then ask for advice.
+Add `data/activities.csv`, `coach-diary.md`, and any other relevant files such as `activity_most_recent_splits.csv` to the chat context, then ask for advice.
 The AI will read `coach-instructions.md` and provide personalized feedback.

 3. **Record Coaching Session**: Use AI agent mode to update `coach-diary.md` with a summary of the session.
 If your IDE requires a separate session for agent mode, copy and paste the relevant chat history into the agent's context or update the diary manually.